 I even called them out on avoiding the central issues, which received no response.
 One of them said (quoting from a screenshot),

 “It is not just Correlation that reviews and approves curriculum, but the very Apostles and prophets you are using to attempt to straighten [first S&I commenter] out.
 Does it really not occur to you that the Quorum of the Twelve understands and approves these materials?
 The ‘ark’ does not need steadying.”

 Let’s set aside the traditional misunderstanding of the “steadying the ark” story.
-Let’s set aside the fact that Elder Stevenson below demonstrates that in this case, the ark did need steadying, as curriculum, correlation, and review failed to do its job (or, more likely, simply saw nothing wrong with what had been written.)
-Let’s also set aside that manuals themselves invite feedback and constructive criticism via an email address.
+Let’s set aside the fact that Elder Stevenson demonstrates below that in this case, the ark did need steadying, as Curriculum, Correlation, and review failed to do its job, or more likely, simply saw nothing wrong with what had been written.
+Let’s set aside that manuals themselves invite feedback and constructive criticism via an email address.
 (Seriously, open any printed manual and look.
 I myself was one of those back in fall who was made aware of the problems with the printed manual, and privately raised my voice.)

-No, the problem is that while S&I may venerate these manuals because of their mythic view of the review process, it does not appear that such intensive Apostolic review is actually the case– and even if it were the case, it would not guarantee the correctness of the material.
+No, the problem is that while S&I may venerate these manuals because of their mythic view of the review process, it does not appear that such intensive Apostolic review is actually the case.
+(Even if it were, it would not guarantee the correctness of the material.)

 From the Deseret News on January 20, here is an Apostle speaking about this issue, my italics.

 Elder Stevenson preceded his remarks by expressing regret that the church’s 2020 “Come, Follow Me” gospel study manual includes an old statement that dark skin in the Book of Mormon was the sign of a curse.

 Elder Stevenson disavowed that statement.